Joao054/mini-bash/README.md

 I'm a novice programmer, this program is not meant to be useful, just a little fun project (~.^)

+This program was written 100% on C# with .net framework 2.0

    Commands:

     1- ls: lists your directories and files